Back to blogs

 You are under no obligation to tell a hiring manager your current salary, but there is no harm in being asked.

-This information is important when negotiating salary, for example your current salary is higher than the upper negotiating position, then you may question if the role is right for you.
+This information is important when negotiating salary, as if your current salary is higher than the upper negotiating position for example, then you may question if the role is right for you.

-However attractive a new position is, and however great the benefits are, salary the main motivating factor for taking a role, so you need to be offered a fair package, that reflects your skills and experience.
+However attractive a new position is, and however great the benefits are, salary is usually the main motivating factor for taking a role, so you need to be offered a fair package that reflects your skills and experience.

 A very high offer can also be a little off-putting.
 As a candidate, you may worry that the offer seems a little desperate and you might second-guess why they are offering.